Course details

 -

-Enrollment is restricted to students accepted into the Flexible Learning (formerly Part-Time) BBA Degree Program.
-Registration approval is automatically given upon acceptance into the program.
-This is an online course.
-Assignments/quizzes will be due at specific times during the week, but there is no weekly face-to-face with the instructor at a given time.
-The final exam will be held at the Burnaby campus on Saturday, December 16.
+Enrollment is restricted to students accepted into the Flexible Learning (formerly Part-Time Studies) BBA Degree Program.
+Registration approval is automatically granted upon acceptance into the program.
+This online course follows a weekly schedule with posted due dates for assignments and exams.
+However, lecture content is asynchronous with no weekly face-to-face meetings with the instructor.
+The final exam will be held at the Burnaby campus on July 27.

 Status